You have goals for the year and a to-do list for today, but nothing in between

 You’ve been going through the motions, but the plans feel hollow.
 Reviews happen, tasks get checked off, but nothing feels meaningful.
 This usually means the top of the cascade – your five-year direction and annual milestones – has drifted from your values.
 The fix: revisit the top two layers.
 Clarify what you care about now, not what you cared about when you built the system.
 For value-aligned planning exploration, see [over-planning and analysis paralysis solutions](/over-planning-and-analysis-paralysis-solutions/).

 **Planning systems don’t fail from a lack of discipline.
-They fail when the system stops matching your reality.** The fix is always the same: find the misaligned layer and recalibrate from that point.
+Planning systems fail when the system stops matching your reality.** The fix is always the same: find the misaligned layer and recalibrate from that point.

 How to make planning work when your schedule isn’t yours